thilina-ranbaduge/thilina-ranbaduge.github.io/_pages/bio.md

 author_profile: true
 ---

-I am a research fellow in the Research School of Computer Science at the Australian National University (ANU).
+I am a research scientist in the Information Security and Privacy group at CSIRO.
-I am currently working on temporal privacy-preserving record linkage techniques (PPRL) for multiple parties.
+I am currently working on federated learning and privacy enhanced analytics for graph databases, and secure and efficient data linkage techniques for large databases.
-PPRL is the problem of identifying matching records from different databases that correspond to the same real-world entities without compromising privacy of the entities represented by those records.

 In my PHD research study I developed scalable techniques for efficient and effective indexing mechanisms in PPRL for multiple parties.